actuallymentor/expo-boilerplate/README.md

 # Expo boilerplate

+## To implement

+Based on your app you will have to edit:

+- `modules/push.js` to implement `savePushToken` based on your needs

 ## While developing

 In `App.js` you will find the `componentDidMount` function which makes the app go upside down when enabled (in case you have the demo phone plugged and rotated).